teamtreedyn/Binoculars/README.md

 ![](https://github.com/WaynePatrickDalton/Tracker/blob/master/Images/Slide14.PNG)

-Obviously any data monitoring has GDPR (or similar!) implications so we built in a popup that alerts the use.
+Obviously any data monitoring has GDPR (or similar!) implications so we built in a popup that makes the user aware that their data is being tracked.

 The code can be broken down into 3 main pieces